visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 problems users encounter are suggestive of minor, easily fixed deficiencies in either the software itself or its associated processes and artifacts.

-Continually investing the time to identify small corrective actions and carry them out in response to such inquiries is a *best practice* similar in many respects to Google's
-`Site Reliability Engineering (SRE) <https://landing.google.com/sre/sre-book/toc/>`_ process sometimes
+Continually investing the time to identify small corrective actions to take in response to such inquiries and then carrying them through is a *best practice* similar in many respects to Google's `Site Reliability Engineering (SRE) <https://landing.google.com/sre/sre-book/toc/>`_ process sometimes
 `also called <https://www.cio.com/article/3192531/why-you-need-a-systems-reliability-engineer.html>`_